by Dick Brown

 1954 U.S. Open

-Ed Furgol’s second shot on the 18th hole in the last round of the 1954 Open was struck from the hemlock grove to the left of the fairway, not back onto the Lower 18th, but onto the Upper.
+Ed Furgol’s second shot on No.18 in the last round of the 1954 Open was struck from the hemlock grove to the left of the fairway, not back onto 18 Lower, but onto the Upper.
 That shot is one of the more famous ever struck at Baltusrol, if only because it gave rise to the statement that “the 1954 Open was the only Open to have been played over two golf courses.”
 Furgol did not rate his innovative escape from the woods onto the Upper as his best shot of the hole.
 His third shot had landed in the greenside rough.
 His chip left him with a five-foot putt.
 He had three putted twice during the round, and a nasty memory of those missed putts lurked in his mind.
 He knew he had to make that putt to defeat Dick Mayer, his playing partner, and Gene Littler, who was behind him on the golf course.
 He later said, “I just wanted to show everybody that I had the guts to make that putt.”
 He did make it, and thereby became a U.S. Open Champion, defeating Hogan, Snead, and other great golfers of that era.

 1961 U.S. Women’s Open